defiantSneeze/defiantSneeze.github.io/README.md

 I've added a hero image from an external URL.
 Nothing too fancy.

-I'm currently working on a sticky nav bar with auto highlights.
+I've added a sticky nav bar with highlights.

 Will create a footer with "Copyright (C) 2021 - Kayden Stevens" which uses an html entity got the copyright symbol and the em-dash.